dlops-io/intro_to_containers/README.md

 - Clone or downloadhttps://github.com/dlops-io/intro_to_containers)

 ## Download Images Container
----
 ### Starting the Container
 Type the command
 -  `cd download-images`
 - Run `sh docker-shell.sh` or `docker-shell.bat` for windows

-in the project directory to startup (build and run) the docker container.
+in the `download-images` directory to startup (build and run) the docker container.
 The container contains a Linux kernel and will install all dependencies for the image downloader.
 Running this command for the first time will take around 190 seconds (depending on the system you're using).
 This command automatically builds and runs the Docker container, where you should automatically be entered into the Linux kernel in the **app** Python virtual environment.

 If you `exit` the Docker container, and run the command `docker images | grep download-images`, you'll see some nice information about the image name, tag, image ID, creation date, and size